liuyehcf/BlogSource/_posts/Java-类加载原理.md

                         c = findBootstrapClassOrNull(name);
                     }
                 } catch (ClassNotFoundException e) {
-                    // ClassNotFoundException thrown if class not found
+                    //ClassNotFoundException thrown if class not found
-                    // from the non-null parent class loader }
+                    //from the non-null parent class loader
+                }

                 if (c == null) {
-                    // If still not found, then invoke findClass in order
+                    //If still not found, then invoke findClass in order
-                    // to find the class.
+                    //to find the class.
                     long t1 = System.nanoTime();
                     c = findClass(name);

-                    // this is the defining class loader; record the stats sun.misc.PerfCounter.getParentDelegationTime().addTime(t1 - t0);
+                    //this is the defining class loader; record the stats sun.misc.PerfCounter.getParentDelegationTime().addTime(t1 - t0);
                     sun.misc.PerfCounter.getFindClassTime().addElapsedTimeFrom(t1);
                     sun.misc.PerfCounter.getFindClasses().increment();